ElijahElrod/ShellHacks2020/README.md

-## Catchy Name  Here
+## Convosential

 ## Author: Elijah Elrod
-## Purpose: To promote healthier conversations on the Twitter platform
+## Purpose: To check popular keywords on recent tweets for different topics